Prometheus-X-association/learning-traces/README.md

     * _Error Event_ : Send a error event to a LRS
     * _Results sliders_ : Select results for the 3 sensors

-To send your result in a LRS you'll need to create a new LRS configuration.\
+To send your result in an LRS you'll need to create a new LRS configuration.\
 To do this, go to the project editor window and create a "LRS Configuration" under Create/xAPI/LRS Configuration.

 Fill the new LRS Configuration with your LRS information then reference it in the PXRLTManager prefab in the scene.